-To add a Custom Form action, select it from the list of Actions for the transition you require.
-For example, if you want it to run when the user tries to submit an order in the shopping cart, add it after the "In Creation" status.
+To add a Custom Form action, select it from the list of Actions in the Workflow Transition you require.
+For example, if you want it to run when the user tries to submit an order in the shopping cart, add it after the "In Creation" Status.

 Click on the + Available Fields, to add the fields you require in the JS object.

 Let's say you added to the custom form the fields: WrntyID, ActionDateTime, UnitPrice, ItemExternalID (last two are from the Transaction Line fields) and you added 3 items to the cart: